 Kaiser Permanente is committed to providing high-quality, affordable health care services to all the communities we serve.
 We have an evidence-based approach to the practice of medicine, which leads to more effective and efficient care for our patients and members, and better health outcomes.
 We remain committed to defending Hawaii residents from unfair billing practices.

 We also continue to work closely with the health care community and other stakeholders to find ways to deliver more affordable health care options to the people of Hawaii.

 Telehealth is a key component of Kaiser Permanente’s integrated approach to delivering high-quality care.
-Our members receive a wide variety of clinical care and services, free from geographic constraints, from their physicians and care team.
-Supporting legislation such as Hawaii Revised Statute 453-1.3 to eliminate unnecessary policy barriers for more widespread use of telehealth is our priority.
+Our members receive a wide variety of clinical care and services, improving health outcomes and expanding access to routine and life-saving care.
+We have supported successful legislation, such as Hawaii Revised Statute 453-1.3, to make telehealth more accessible.

 Kaiser Permanente’s model of integrated care and coverage supports total health through coordinated care to provide our members with high-quality care and better outcomes, and is the reason we are among the highest-ranked health plans in the state.

 5 out of 5